jesstelford/esnext-generation/built-in-iterators/problem.md

 # Built In Iterators

-As we learned in _Traditional Looping_, the `forEach` method of arrays can be used to enumerate their values.
+As we learned in _Traditional Iterating_, the `forEach` method of arrays can be used to enumerate their values.
 Internally, it can be thought of as using a traditional `for(...){}` loop.